Camp Elegance: Plot

-Odis (Jack Huston) arrives at his apartment, only to be ambushed by Loy (Chris Rock) and his henchmen, almost strangled to death.
-Odis states he can get his money back, but Loy actually is interested in having him as a spy.
+Odis (Jack Huston) arrives at his apartment, only to be ambushed by Loy (Chris Rock) and his henchmen.
+Odis states he can get Loy's money back, but Loy is only interested in having him as a spy.
 As Loy and his henchmen leave, they are watched by Deafy (Timothy Olyphant).

 Under Loy's orders, Zelmare (Karen Aldridge) and Swanee (Kelsey Asbille) enter and kill some Faddas at a compound, where Gaetano (Salvatore Esposito) is hiding.
-They shoot him on one side of his head and then bring him, still alive, to Loy.
+They shoot Gaetano on one side of his head and then bring him, still alive, to Loy.
 In retaliation for Doctor Senator's death, Loy has Omie Sparkman (Corey Hendrix), a former boxer, brutally beat Gaetano.
-At St. Bartholomew's Day, Dr. Harvard (Stephen Spencer) has received the letter that Ethelrida (E'myri Crutchfield) sent him, questioning Oraetta (Jessie Buckley) about her involvement with patients.
-She manages to fend off suspicion, but is told to stop getting involved in their lives, also being refused to see the letter.
+At St. Bartholomew's hospital, Dr. Harvard (Stephen Spencer) has received the letter that Ethelrida (E'myri Crutchfield) sent him, questioning Oraetta (Jessie Buckley) about her involvement with patients.
+She manages to fend off suspicion but is told to stop getting involved in their lives, while also being refused to see the letter.

-Consigliere Ebal Violante (Francesco Acquaroli) returns from New York City, accompanied with mobster Joe Bulo (Evan Mulrooney), who agreed to help the Fadda Family.
-Violante informs Josto (Jason Schwartzman) about their new alliance with New York in exchange to "fixing" the problem with Cannon Limited.
+Ebal Violante (Francesco Acquaroli) returns from New York City, accompanied with mobster Joe Bulo (Evan Mulrooney), who has agreed to help the Fadda family.
+Violante informs Josto (Jason Schwartzman) about their new alliance with New York in exchange to "fixing" the problem with the Cannon Limited.
 They are interrupted by Calamita (Gaetano Bruno), who informs them of Gaetano's kidnapping.
-Violante also discovers about Senator's murder, while Josto decides to leave Gaetano to die.
+Violante also learns about Senator's murder.
+Josto decides to leave Gaetano to die.
 However, this conflicts with New York's other request, which involves mending things with Gaetano if he wants to be acknowledged as the boss.

-Loy then orders Odis to bring him Satchel back, by any means necessary.
+Loy orders Odis to rescue Satchel by any means necessary.
 He goes to the Fadda house, but his mission is interrupted by Josto, who requests him to find Gaetano.
 Josto also meets with Violante to discuss a potential trade with the Cannon Limited.
-Josto decides to have his brother-in-law, Antoon (Sean Fortunato), kill Satchel, which would lead Loy to kill Gaetano.
-Antoon takes Satchel from his house, despite his wife's protest.
-Discovering the location, Rabbi (Ben Whishaw) hurriedly arrives at Camp Elegance.
-Antoon prepares to shoot Satchel, but is unable to do so.
-He is then killed by Rabbi, who tells Satchel that they need to escape the incoming mob war.
+He decides to have his brother-in-law, Antoon (Sean Fortunato), kill Satchel, which would lead Loy to kill Gaetano.
+Antoon takes Satchel from his house, despite his wife's protests.
+Discovering the location, Rabbi (Ben Whishaw) hurriedly goes there.
+Antoon prepares to shoot Satchel but is unable to do so.
+He is then killed by Rabbi, who tells Satchel that they need to escape the coming mob war.
 They both get in Rabbi's car and leave the scene.